criticalstack/swoll/BUILDING.md

 # Building

-**NOTE** It is suggested to have at LEAST Linux *v5.0.0* installed on your node-workers and the host in which you are building this tool on.
-I can make no guarantees for your old-ass kernels.
-Also, no, it probvably doesn't work out of the box for your specific distro of choice.
-Kernels change, so you must too.
+**NOTE** It is suggested to have at LEAST Linux *v5.0.0* installed on your node-workers and the host in which

 ## Kernel eBPF